SheepTester-forks/CurricularAnalytics.py/docs/types.rst

 .. autoclass:: DegreePlan
   :members:

-The ability to create degree plans that satsify very "goodness" criteria is described in more detail in :ref:`degreeplans`.
+The ability to create degree plans that satsify very "goodness" criteria is described in more detail in :doc:`/degreeplans`.

-A sophisticated visualization capability for viewing degree plans is described in :ref:`visualize`.
+A sophisticated visualization capability for viewing degree plans is described in :doc:`/visualize`.

 .. image:: src/BW-plan.png
   :alt: Basket Weaving degree plan